vonkow/swords-wizardry/README.md

 ### TODOs

+- Set npc toHit matrix based on HD
+- Make PCs non-hostile by default
 - Implement spell memorization
 - Polish up the new initiative
   - better roll messages
+  - fix issue where everyone rolls for intitative, not just the DM
   - etc
 - Polish up the new combat
   - Damage application via targeting